kabashi/kabashi.github.io/src/index.md

 Welcome to my personal website.

-I am a computational linguist and computer scientist working as a postdoctoral researcher at the [Chair for Corpus and Computational Linguistics](https://www.linguistik.fau.de) of the [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.de).
+I am a linguist, computational linguist, and computer scientist working as a postdoctoral researcher at the [Chair for Corpus and Computational Linguistics](https://www.linguistik.fau.de) of the [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.de).

 My main research and teaching interests are in the area of Human Language Processing and Technology, Computational Linguistics, Corpus Linguistics, Language Resources, and Digital Humanities.

 Feel free to browse the relevant pages for more information.